Lindholm scores in OT, Flames beat Sabres 3-2

 BUFFALO, N.Y.
-(AP) — Elias Lindholm scored on a wraparound 1:17 into overtime to lead the Calgary Flames to a 3-2 win over the Buffalo Sabres on Wednesday night.
+(AP) — Flames captain Mark Giordano was thoroughly impressed with how Calgary rallied rather than unraveled.

-Matthew Tkachuk had a goal and set up the winner in a game played in front of a backdrop of uncertainty and questions regarding allegations made against Flames coach Bill Peters’ past dealings with players before he arrived in Calgary.
+Following two-plus days of facing questions regarding the uncertain status of coach Bill Peters, the Flames showed no signs of being distracted with Elias Lindholm scoring on a wraparound 1:17 into overtime of a 3-2 victory over the Buffalo Sabres on Wednesday night.

-TJ Brodie also had a goal and assist, and David Rittich stopped 34 shots as Calgary improved to 2-0-1 in its past three, and with associate coach Geoff Ward behind the bench.
+“It’s a four-game trip that’s had a lot of adversity,” Giordano said.
+“I think guys, what we did as players, we said to one another this is almost a way to get away from everything off the ice right now by playing games, practicing.
+And I thought we did a good job of that.”

-Peters has been accused of using racists slurs against a Nigerian-born player 10 years ago while the two were in the minors.
-And Hurricanes coach Rod Brind’Amour on Wednesday backed another former player’s allegation that Peters kicked and punched players on the bench during his previous four years coaching Carolina.
+Peters has been accused of using racist slurs against Nigerian-born player Akim Aliu 10 years ago while the two were in the minors.
+And Hurricanes coach Rod Brind’Amour earlier Wednesday backed another former player’s allegation that Peters kicked and punched players on the bench during his previous four years coaching Carolina.

-During the third period, Peters acknowledged using offensive language in dealing with forward Akim Aliu in writing a letter of apology addressed to general manager Brad Treliving, and obtained by TSN, a Canadian sports cable network.
+Following the game, Flames general manager Brad Treliving confirmed he received a letter of apology from Peters, in which the coach acknowledged using offensive language in dealing with Aliu.
+The letter was initially obtained and posted on Twitter during the third period by TSN, a Canadian sports cable network.

-Without specifically referencing the words he used, Peters writes his comments to Akim Aliu were the source of both anger and disappointment in the letter posted Twitter.
-He adds the incident was made in a “moment of frustration and does not reflect my personal values.”
+Without specifically referencing the words he used, Peters said his comments to Aliu were the source of both anger and disappointment.
+He added, the incident was made in a “moment of frustration and does not reflect my personal values.”

 Peters says he regretted the incident and apologizes to anyone negatively affected by it.